-Located in a 14th century merchant’s house in the Lanes, the Museum of Norwich at the Bridewell tells the stories of business and industry in the city over hundreds of years.
+Housed in a 14th century merchant’s house in the Norwich Lanes, the Museum of Norwich at the Bridewell shares the stories of business and industry in the city over hundreds of years.

-You’ll discover exhibitions about the medieval wool trade, which created a boom in the 13th century, and find out about other famous Norwich products like shoes, chocolate and Coleman’s mustard.
+There exhibitions about the medieval wool trade in Norfolk, which created much of the counties’ wealth in the 13th century, and find out about other famous Norwich products like chocolate, shoes and Coleman’s mustard.

-Just along the way on St Andrews Street is Strangers Hall, a Grade One Tudor merchant’s house which has been used as a museum of local history since the 1930s.
+Just along the way on St Andrews Street is Strangers Hall, a Grade I Tudor merchant’s house which has been used as a museum of local history since the 1930s.

 The house boasts richly furnished 16th and 17th century interiors and exhibits that show how life was lived in Norwich over the centuries.
 Behind the house is a pretty knot garden, laid out in the 17th century.